o19s/quepid/README.md

 Runs tests for the Angular side.
 There are two modes for the karma tests:

-* Single run: `bin/docker r bin/rake karma:run`
+* Single run: `bin/docker r bin/rake test:js`
-* Continuous/watched run: `bin/docker r bin/rake karma:start`
+* Continuous/watched run: `bin/docker r bin/rake test:js:start`

 **Note:** The karma tests require the assets to be precompiled, which adds a significant amount of time to the test run.
-If you are only making changes to the test/spec files, then it is recommended you run the tests in watch mode (`bin/rake karma:start`).
+If you are only making changes to the test/spec files, then it is recommended you run the tests in watch mode (`bin/rake test:js:start`).
 The caveat is that any time you make a change to the app files, you will have to restart the process (or use the single run mode).

 ### Rubocop